 Approach Caleta Raso is at the south end of Bahía Vera.
 If coming from the north avoid the shoal patch (min.
 1.6 metres), approximately 3 miles west of Pta Loberia (about the middle of the bay).
 At low water it is marked by kelp, but this is not visible at high water.
 In a heavy sea the shoal usually breaks.
 From the south avoid the off lying rocks in Bahía Cruz, particularly the Roca Salverria, 7 miles ESE of Cabo Raso, which is covered by the red sector of the lights on Cabo Raso and Cabo San José.
 Note that there can be overfalls extending up to 10 miles off Cabo Raso.
 Anchorage Anchor in the southwest corner of the bay, close to the beach, off the concrete 'bunker', in 6.5 metres.
 There is shelter from the northwest through south to east.
 Land on the steep shingle beach.
 In 2003 the village was no longer occupied (except for one fisherman's hut).
 The estancia and buildings are neglected and falling down.
 A dirt road runs just behind the estancia with the occasional passing car.
-Caleta Raso Anchorage Pete Hill Estancia Caleta Raso Pete Hill
+Caleta Raso Anchorage Estancia Caleta Raso Pete Hill Pete Hill extending into the bay a short way.
+The head is a wide beach of fine gravel.
+Anchor in the middle in 5 metres.
+The beach is steep to and landing is straightforward.
+If there is any surf then land close to the appropriate reef to get some protection from the swell.
+Good easy walking ashore with no sign of habitation above a rough track.
+When visited in December there were penguins, seals and dolphins seen.
+Approach Bahía Cruz has many dangers in and off the bay.
+In the north there are overfalls off Cabo Raso extending up to 10 miles offshore.
+Seven miles ESE of Cabo Raso lie the Roca Salaverria, and 5 miles south of Cabo Raso are the Rocas Gutierrez.
+In the south, about 3 miles off Cabo San José lie the Rocas Cordova, extending 3 miles north.
+Inshore lies the drying Roca Oyarvide, 1.25 miles of Cabo San José.
+There are several other below water and drying rocks scattered around Cabo San José.
+Anchorage Caleta Juan José Paso, in the middle of the bay gives good shelter from all but winds and seas from the eastern quadrant.
+The north and south shores of the Caleta are rocky, with reefs

-5.8 CALETA JUAN JOSÉ PASO BAHÍA CRUZ 44o 27.'S 65o 19'W Chart 44
+5.8 CALETA JUAN JOSÉ PASO BAHÍA CRUZ

+44° 27.'S 65° 19'W

+Chart 44

-Pete Hill
+Caleta Jan José Paso Pete Hill